Nikola Joksović: FNC Welterweight champion

 Joksović returned to Fight Nation Championship on September 2, 2023.
 He faced Marko Kisič for the vacant FNC Welterweight championship.
 Joksović won the fight via a second-round TKO, and thus won his first career championship.

 His first title defense came on November 4, 2023 against Savo Lazić.
 Joksović won the fight via a second-round submission.

 His second and final title defense came on June 1, 2024 against Stefan Negucić.
 Joksović won the fight via a second-round submission.

 Final fights in Ares FC

 Joksović returned to Ares FC on October 24, 2024 against Ramazan Mustafaev.
 Joksović won the fight via a third-round submission.
 This performance earned him his first career Submission of the Night bonus.

 His final fight with the federation came on June 20, 2025 against Jose Barrios Vargas.
 Joksović won the fight via a first-round TKO.

 Brave Combat Federation

 Joksović signed with Bahrain-based promotion Brave Combat Federation on September 11, 2025.

+He made his promotional debut on February 14, 2026, against Luciano Palhano.
+Joksović lost the fight via a Unanimous Decision, suffering his first career defeat.